-Franciscan spirituality is reflected in the rich tradition mirrored in the lives of St Francis and St Clare of Assisi and other Franciscan spiritual leaders.
+Franciscan spirituality is reflected in the rich tradition shining through the lives of St Francis and St Clare of Assisi and other Franciscan spiritual leaders.

 To follow Jesus with a Franciscan heart is to lead one’s life with the charism of St Francis.
 St Francis had a passion for peace.
 He searched for simplicity.
 He respected creation.
 He had empathy for the poor and lived out his life in self giving.